-The Applicable or Relevant and Appropriate Requirements discussion in the decision document should focus only on those ARARs specific to the interim action (e.g., residuals management during implementation).
-An interim action waiver may be appropriate where a requirement that is an ARAR cannot be met as part of the interim remedy, but will be attained (unless use of a waiver is justified) by the final site remedy.
+The Applicable or Relevant and Appropriate Requirements (ARARs) discussion in the decision document should focus only on those ARARs specific to the interimaction (e.g., residuals management during implementation).
+An interimaction waiver may be appropriate where a requirement that is an ARAR cannot be met as part of the interim remedy but will be attained (unless use of a waiver is justified) by the final site remedy.

-Refer to: A Guide to Preparing Superfund Proposed Plans, Records of Decision, and Other Remedy Selection Decision Documents (EPA, 1999), Section 8.2.
+Additional information regarding Interim Actions can be found in: A Guide to Preparing Superfund Proposed Plans, Records of Decision, and Other Remedy Selection Decision Documents (EPA, 1999), Section 8.